Should You Rebalance Your Portfolio in Retirement?

 Should You Rebalance Your Retirement Portfolio?

 By this time, I hope you understand that market volatility is not an unknown risk.
 It is a known risk and a feature rather than a bug of the stock market.
-The market will dip and crash, and it will feel like you are dying.
+The market will dip and crash, and you will feel like you are dying.

 Volatility is not a risk for retirees because they have planned for it.
 That is what retirement planning is!